 - To understand who is using Connecticut’s multi-use trails when, why and by what means.

 - To educate trail user groups, administrators, state and local government agencies, and the general public about trails and their impacts.

 - To obtain multi-year information about trail use, user demographics, economic impacts, and trail amenities for identification of patterns and trends.

 - To promote active citizen participation in monitoring and understanding the value of trails.

 - To encourage sound trail building and maintenance programs based on collected data.

-The University of Connecticut Center for Land Use Education and Research ensures the collected data will be disseminated freely and openly through interactive maps, data download or interactive data visualization tools.
-Visit the data page to interact with the trail use data.
+UConn CLEAR ensures the collected data is disseminated through interactive data visualization tools.
+Visit the count data section to explore and interact with the trail count data.